-What causes wheat allergies?
+What causes a wheat allergy?

-According to data from Food Allergy Research & Education (FARE)2, the following foods are possible sources of wheat proteins:
+The following foods are possible sources of wheat proteins:

 - Beer, ale, root beer

-- Gelatinized starch
+- Gelatinized starch and modified food starch

 - Hydrolyzed vegetable protein

-- Meat products, such as hotdogs
+- Processed meats, such as hotdogs

 - Meat, crab or shrimp substitutes

-- Monosodium glutamate (MSG)
+- Monosodium glutamate